 Speaking of services, one way to save some bucks is to cancel any subscriptions or services you may have forgotten about or don’t use.
 Thankfully, my gym paused our family gym membership for the last few months, saving us $172.
-We used the free Mint app to help us find subscriptions we forgot about and recouped another $76.
+We used Trim to help us find subscriptions we forgot about and recouped another $76.

 7. Adjust your thermostat and water heater and cut your bills by $429.

 The energy-saving program I signed up for has a weather feature that allows me to adjust my thermostat accordingly.
 For half of March, all of April and May, I left our heat and air off.
 At the beginning of June, I raised the temperature when my air conditioner would kick in up from 69 degrees to 74 degrees.
 So far, no complaints, not even during a recent 90 plus degree heatwave.
 On top of our energy program savings, we have banked another $375.

 I’ve known for a long time that our hot water cranks out some seriously hot water.
 We’ve talked about lowering the temp but didn’t do anything about it until March when the pandemic hit.
 After I adjusted the temp down, no more steaming hot water, and it decreased our gas bill $54 since March.